Wesxdz/kahlo-yawn/_posts/time.md

 ![Code Rug](/assets/blog/time/code_rug.jpeg)

-We'll let you order your rug in any programming language as long as it's Python, C, or Triton.
+We'll let you order your rug in any programming language as long as it's Python, C, Triton, or Jai.

 Once we meditated upon Code Rug, we stumbled across a female Stanford graduate observing us without glasses afterclass who lives in the same embedding neighborhood.